CutieCity/guide/docs/the-fediverse/migrating-servers.md

 section on the aforementioned page.
 There's a required text box labeled "Handle of the old account", with a hint saying to "Specify the username@domain of the account you want to move from".
-Below the text box, there's a large button containing the text "Create Alias" in all-capitalized letters.")
+Below the text box, there's a large button containing the text "Create Alias" in all-capitalized letters."){.no-lightbox}
 {style="line-height: 0;"}

 === "Default Instructions"